shruti202X/vgg16/README.md

-# VGG16 Transfer Learning Project
+# Transfer Learning using VGG16

 This project demonstrates the use of VGG16, a pre-trained convolutional neural network, for transfer learning.